KrzysztofWolniak/KrzysztofWolniak/README.md

 ###

-<p align="left">🛍️This project is online shop website for my father's business🏭<br>📚I'm using it to develop my skills in programing while helping my father grow our familly company💪</p>
+<p align="left">🛍️This project is online shop website for my father's business🏭<br>📚I'm using it to develop my skills in programing while helping my father grow our family company💪</p>

 ###